Why You Should Be Taking Candid Photos

 10 – Shoot in Burst Mode

-People are unpredictable, and you only get one chance when taking a candid photo so shoot lots; you'll be surprised at what you'll find.
-I often end up with something fun and spontaneous and shooting in burst mode will increase your chances of getting that perfect shot.
+People are unpredictable and you only get one chance when taking a candid photo: take lots of shots.
+You’ll be surprised at what you find: I often end up with something fun and spontaneous and shooting in burst mode increases the chance of capturing that perfect shot.

 Family moments can be the best time for candid photos.
 You can find great tips for those moments here.

 If you’d like more tips and techniques about candid photography, check out our article here.

 if you want to capture breathtaking images, without the frustration of a complicated camera.